Bluspur/Bootcamp_ATM/Planning/Brief.md

 ## Scenario
 In this project, design a Java application that will allow business users to access time critical banking on-the-go.
-Users will be required to login to the application upon start-up, and upon successful login will be directed to a menu where they will be able to manage their accounts with the bank or even create new accounts if they need to.
+Users will be required to log in to the application upon start-up, and upon successful login will be directed to a menu where they will be able to manage their accounts with the bank or even create new accounts if they need to.
 ___
 ## Key Requirements
 - [ ] Users should be able to manage any existing accounts they have.